2,458 texts in Legends of the Jews (Ginzberg)

 The scene, as described in Legends of the Jews, is charged with tension.
 Abraham's father, a maker and seller of idols, is steeped in tradition.
 But Abraham, well, Abraham is havin...

 It’s quite a story, and one of the most vivid tales comes from Ginzberg's _Legends of the Jews_.
-Imagine this: Abraham, still a young man, is surrounded by idols.
-These aren't just...
+Abraham, still a young man, is surrounded by idols.
+These aren't just little figuri...

-We often think of him as this revered figure, almost from birth.
+Him is often remembered as this revered figure, almost from birth.
 But what about his younger days?
-Did he always believe? to a fascinating, and somewhat irreverent, story about his ...
+Did he always believe? to a fascinating, and somewhat irreverent, story about hi...

-Our story comes from Ginzberg’s Legends of the Jews, drawing on ancient midrash (rabbinic interpretive commentary)ic traditions, which paints a vivid picture of Abraham’s early lif...
+Our story comes from Ginzberg’s Legends of the Jews, drawing on ancient midrashic (rabbinic interpretive commentary) traditions, which paints a vivid picture of Abraham’s early lif...

 Forget the sanitized Sunday school version.
 Some traditions paint a picture wilder than you might imagine.
-Imagine this: Abraham, having challenged the religious norms of his time,...
+Abraham, having challenged the religious norms of his time, finds himself...

-It's human, unfortunately, and as we delve into the story of Abraham, we find his father, Terah, doing just that.
+It's human, unfortunately, and as we explore the story of Abraham, we find his father, Terah, doing just that.
 Terah, was in a bit of a pickle.
-He had, shall we say, misled the ...
+He had, shall we say, misled the kin...

 The story goes that King Nimrod, a powerful and, shall we say, unpleasant ruler, wasn't too thrilled with Abraham's monotheistic views.
 He believed in many gods, and Abraham was go...